 The maximum credit hour allowance is generally not increased for those pursuing double majors.
-However, when exceptional circumstances exist regarding the student's second major, the student may petition the Financial Aid Office for a professional judgment exception.
+However, when exceptional circumstances exist regarding the student's second major, the student may petition Financial Aid & Scholarship for a professional judgment exception.

 Change of Majors